mathjax/MathJax-docs/options/accessibility.rst

 .. note::

-   While multiple keyboard based exploration techniques work well together and can be easily employed simultaneously, switching on multiple mouse based exploration tools can lead to unexpected interactions of the tools and often unpredictable side effects.
+   While multiple keyboard-based exploration techniques work well together and can be easily employed simultaneously, switching on multiple mouse-based exploration tools can lead to unexpected interactions of the tools and often unpredictable side effects.